rahmed31/Spellchecker/README.md

 # About spellchecker.py
-Implementing a highly-accurate, brute-force, and dynamically programmed spellchecking program that utilizes the Damerau-Levenshtein string metric for measuring edit distance between two sequences of characters.
+Implementing an accurate, brute-force, and dynamically programmed spellchecking program that utilizes the Damerau-Levenshtein string metric for measuring edit distance between two sequences of characters.

 # How to Write Your Own Test Cases
 In the `test` folder, you will see two different text files called `candidate_words.txt` and `incorrect_words.txt`: